errchh/sqlgen-nb/README.md

 Write PostgreSQL query from natural language using on-prem gen AI -- with IBM Granite Code LLM, Ollama on Juypter Notebook.

-Inspired by a use case mentioned by Anthropic, this is a minimal setup local implementation of that idea.
+Inspired by a use case mentioned by Anthropic -- but is a local implementation with a minimal setup.

 ![Enter schema and user prompt](img/screen1.png)